-The gym will be cleaned frequently.
+The gym will be cleaned and sanitized four times daily with additional incidental cleaning upon request.
 Trash receptacles will be emptied, all tabletop and horizontal surfaces will be disinfected and wipe down.
 All floors will be cleaned, showers, door handles and other frequently touched items will be disinfected.
 Soap and paper towels dispensers will be replenished.
 Enhanced cleaning is planned for all general areas, including lockers and cubbies.
 The lobby floor will be cleaned, all tabletops and seat backs in the lobby and conference rooms will be disinfected daily.
 All rugs and mats will be vacuumed daily.